Your kidneys are two bean-shaped organs that regulate important functions in your body, such as:

 - pancreatic tumors

-- tumors in the tissue that lines the abdominal wall
+- tumors in the tissue lining your abdominal wall

 - a severe lower spine curve

-- nephroptosis (“floating kidney”), when the kidney drops into the pelvis when you stand up
+- nephroptosis, when your kidney drops into your pelvis when you stand up

-In children, rapid growth during puberty can cause nutcracker syndrome.
+In children, rapid growth during puberty can lead to nutcracker syndrome.
 As body proportions change, the renal vein can become compressed.
-Children are less likely to have symptoms than people of other ages.
+Children are more likely to have fewer symptoms compared with adults.
+Nutcracker syndrome isn’t inherited.

 First, your doctor will perform a physical exam.
 Next, they’ll take a medical history and ask about your symptoms to help them narrow down a possible diagnosis.

-If they suspect nutcracker syndrome, your doctor will take blood and urine samples to look for blood, protein, and bacteria.
+If they suspect nutcracker syndrome, your doctor will take urine samples to look for blood, protein, and bacteria.
 Blood samples can be used to check blood cell counts and kidney function.
 This will help them narrow down your diagnosis even further.

-Next, your doctor will do a Doppler ultrasound of your kidney area to see how the blood is flowing through your veins.
-That will allow them to see if the veins are not allowing blood to flow normally.
+Next, your doctor may recommend a Doppler ultrasound of your kidney area to see if you have abnormal blood flow through your veins and arteries.

-If necessary to confirm a diagnosis, your doctor will do a CT scan or MRI to look more closely at the kidney, and to see exactly where the vein is compressed.
-They might also do a kidney biopsy to help rule out other conditions that can cause similar symptoms.
+Depending on your anatomy and symptoms, your doctor also may recommend a CT scan or MRI to look more closely at your kidney, blood vessels, and other organs to see exactly where and why the vein is compressed.
+They might also recommend a kidney biopsy to help rule out other conditions that can cause similar symptoms.

-In many cases, especially if your symptoms are mild, your doctor will recommend observation of your nutcracker syndrome.
+In many cases, if your symptoms are mild, your doctor will likely recommend observation of your nutcracker syndrome.
 This is because it can sometimes go away on its own, particularly in children.
 In children under 18, studies show that the symptoms of nutcracker syndrome may resolve themselves approximately

 If your doctor does recommend observation, they’ll do regular urine tests to track your condition’s progression.

-If your symptoms are more severe or don’t improve after a period (usually 18 to 24 months) of observation, you might need either a stent or surgery to relieve nutcracker syndrome.
+If your symptoms are more severe or don’t improve after an observation period of 18 to 24 months, you might need treatment.
+There are a variety of options.

-If you have more severe symptoms, such as severe pain or a lot of blood in your urine, your doctor might recommend surgery to relieve pressure on the vein.
-One option for surgery is to move the vein and reattach it, so it’s no longer in an area where it would be compressed.
+If you have more severe symptoms, blood vessel surgery may be a better option for you.
+Your doctor might recommend a variety of surgical procedures to relieve pressure on the vein.
+Options can include moving the vein and reattaching it, so it’s no longer in an area where it would be compressed.

-Another option is bypass surgery, in which a vein taken from somewhere else in your body is attached to replace the compressed vein.
-Blood then flows out of the left kidney through the new vein instead of the compressed one.
-Recovery from surgery generally takes around three months.
+Another option is bypass surgery, in which a vein taken from elsewhere in your body is attached to replace the compressed vein.

-Nutcracker syndrome is hard for doctors to diagnose, but once it’s diagnosed, the outlook is good for the condition to be cured.
-In many cases, nutcracker syndrome with mild symptoms will resolve itself within two years.
-In people with more severe symptoms, inserting a stent and surgery to move or bypass the affected vein have good results for short- and long-term relief.
+In many cases in children, nutcracker syndrome with mild symptoms will resolve itself within two years.
+If you have more severe symptoms, a variety of options may be available to correct the affected vein and have good results for short- and long-term relief.